-Net Position and Fund Balance Classifications - Government-Wide Financial Statements

-Net Position is classified and reported in three components.
+Net Position and Fund Balance Classifications - Government-Wide Financial Statements Net Position is classified and reported in four components.

-- Investment in capital assets, net of related debt consists of capital asset net of accumulated depreciation and reduced by the outstanding balances of any borrowings that are attributed to the acquisition or improvement of those assets. - Restricted consists of amounts with constraints placed on their use either by external groups such as creditors, grantors, contributors or laws or regulations of other governments. - Unrestricted all other amounts that do not meet the definition of "invested in capital assets, net of related debt" or "restricted".
+- Investment in capital assets, net of related debt consists of capital asset net of accumulated depreciation and reduced by the outstanding balances of any borrowings that are attributed to the acquisition or improvement of those assets. - Investment in right-of-use assets, net of related debt consists of right-of-use assets net of accumulated depreciation and reduced by the outstanding balances of any borrowings that are attributed to the acquisition or improvement of those assets. - Restricted consists of amounts with constraints placed on their use either by external groups such as creditors, grantors, contributors or laws or regulations of other governments. - Unrestricted all other amounts that do not meet the definition of "invested in capital assets, net of related debt" or "restricted".